 Again, either scenario means that your walls are now going to be perpetually wet which can lead them to deteriorate and which can be one of the causes of water damage to spread.
 Worse though, the water might start building up around the base of your home where it can lead to more severe water damage such as basement leaks or mold.

 If you have a leaking pipe then this can often lead to destructive water damage in your home without your even being aware.
-The problem here is that the water can leak in a loft or under your floor boards and might just be a very subtle dripping.
+The problem here is that the water can leak in a loft or under your floorboards and might just be a very subtle dripping.
 Thus, it never gets extensive enough for you to notice, but you have constant dampness, leading to water damage and black mold.

 What causes leaking pipes?
 There are actually a number of things.
-For instance, if your water is the wrong level of acidity, then this doesn’t allow for the formation of a film on the inside of copper pipes.
+For instance, if your water is at the wrong level of acidity, then this doesn’t allow for the formation of a film on the inside of copper pipes.
 Ultimately this causes them to become dissolved.
 When it’s very cold, this can also sometimes cause problems with pipes as they may be prone to freezing over (in fact any sudden temperature change can be a problem).
 Sometimes it can be as simple as rust setting in or a valve or tap not being properly turned off.

 How do you know if you have leaking pipes if you can’t see the water damage?
 One sign might be from your taps – if your water is discolored (brown or yellowish), or if the water pressure seems low, then this might point to a leak.

 There are much more causes of water damage over time and if you’re unsure, then it’s always better to be safe rather than sorry – so get your home checked out!
 A water damage restoration company will not only be able to help restore your home but will also specialize in tracking down the source of the problem, to begin with.